DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/03-classification/homework.md

 ## Submit the results

-Submit your results here:
+Submit your results here: https://forms.gle/xGpZhoq9Efm9E4RA9

-If your answer doesn't match options exactly, select the closest one.
+It's possible that your answers won't match exactly.
+If it's the case, select the closest one.

 ## Deadline

 The deadline for submitting is 27 September 2021, 17:00 CET.
 After that, the form will be closed.

 ## Nagivation